ack-core/1kb-attiny-games/README.md

-# ssd1306_tiny
+# 1KB Games for Attiny13A + oled 128x64 (ssd1306) using 4-Wire SPI connection

-4-Wire SPI library, that truly can handle oled/ssd1306 on attiny13a (1kb flash/64bytes mem) by using C++11 compile-time power.
+Games written in C++11 without assembler.

 See on YouTube
 https://www.youtube.com/watch?v=mDLt2Ypm4oQ